vikas-movva/Obsidian/index.md

 # Welcome

-This is my digital garden — notes, projects, and learnings published from my Obsidian vault.
-Use the explorer on the left or the search bar to browse.

-Everything below is generated automatically from the notes in the vault.

-> This page is the site homepage (`index.md`).
-Edit it in Obsidian to change
-> the welcome text.
+Welcome to my digital notebook.
+This is a collection of my notes, ideas, projects, and things I’m learning.
+Everything here is a work in progress, so feel free to explore and follow the connections between topics.